 - Pain and suffering: This is the right to compensation for physical pain and suffering and mental anguish you have suffered and could possibly endure in the future.

 Child Dog Bites

 Statute of Limitations (Deadlines)

 In Virginia, there are strict deadlines for filing a lawsuit.
 In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations.
 However, sometimes special circumstances apply and can alter that deadline.
 It is important to contact an experienced attorney as soon as possible after the accident to protect your rights.

 The City of Chesapeake provides several passages regarding dog bites and dog attacks, including laws and how these situations are dealt with.
 Here are a few of them:

-The Law Offices of Richard J. Serpe, PC offer a No Fee Promise, which means that you don’t owe us any legal fees unless we settle or win your case.
+The Law Offices of Richard J. Serpe, PC works on a contingency fee basis, which means that you don’t owe us any legal fees unless we settle or win your case.
 We will work on your behalf to get a fair settlement, and only charge legal fees if you receive a settlement or verdict.